hwalsuklee/tensorflow-style-transfer/README.md

 ## References

-There are some tensorflow implementations about the paper.
+The implementation is based on the projects:

 #### https://github.com/Hvass-Labs/TensorFlow-Tutorials/blob/master/15_Style_Transfer.ipynb
 * This is a tutorial version.
 Comments on code are well provided.
 Some exercises are given to check what you learn.

 #### https://github.com/anishathalye/neural-style
-* This is a simple implemetation, but optimizer is not L-BFGS but Adam.
+* This is a simple and well written implemetation, but some parts like optimizer are not conincided with the paper.

 #### https://github.com/cysmith/neural-style-tf
 * There are other implementations related to style transfer like video style transfer, color-preserving style transfer etc.

 I went through these implementations and found some differences from each other.

 1. Style image shape : there are some variations how to resize a style image.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In this implementation, a style image is resized to the shape of a content image
-2. Optimizer : gradient descent, Adam, L-BFGS
+2. Optimizer : gradient descent, Adam, L-BFGS.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *In this implementation, only L-BFGS is provided.*
-3. Scale factor of loss : scale factors for content-loss and style-loss are different
+3. Scale factor of loss : scale factors for content-loss and style-loss are different.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *In this implementation, style loss is implemented as in the paper.*
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *About content loss, there are 3 choices.*
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; * *Choice 1 : as in* [A Neural Algorithm of Artistic Style](https://arxiv.org/pdf/1508.06576v2.pdf)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; * *Choice 2 : as in* [Artistic style transfer for videos](https://arxiv.org/abs/1604.08610)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; * *Choice 3 : as in* https://github.com/cysmith/neural-style-tf

-4. Total loss : total variance denoising is implemented differently
+4. Total variance denoising : implementation details for total variance denoising are slightly different.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *In this implementation, total variance denoising is not provided since the paper does not use it.*

 ## Acknowledgements
-This implementation has been tested on Tensorflow r0.12.
+This implementation has been tested with Tensorflow r0.12 on Windows 10 and Ubuntu 14.04.